 Craving a more pampering cold-season pursuit?
 Book a stay at Hot Sulphur Springs Resort and Spa, where you can lounge in 21 steaming natural mineral pools while the flakes fall and spoil yourself with a massage, body treatment or facial at the onsite spa.

-Affordable off-season lodging rates, nonexistent crowds and plenty of opportunities to spend time in the peaceful outdoors make spring a worthy time to visit Grand County.
+Affordable off-season lodging rates, nonexistent crowds and plenty of opportunities to spend time in the peaceful outdoors make spring a worthy time to visit Winter Park, Fraser, Granby, Grand Lake, Kremmling and Hot Sulphur Springs.
 Late April through early May is prime time for shore fishing on Lake Granby, Shadow Mountain Reservoir and Grand Lake and Gold Medal fly-fishing on the Colorado River.

 It’s also an awesome season for snowshoeing, particularly if a late-season snowstorm coats the ground; tried-and-true routes include the Onahu Creek Trail near Grand Lake and Bowen Gulch Trail in the Never Summer Wilderness.
 For spectacular views and thrills, book a hot-air balloon ride with Grand Adventure Balloon Tours in Fraser or sail through the air via zipline at Snow Mountain Ranch in Granby or Devil’s Thumb Ranch Resort and Spa in Tabernash.